 Contact Foley Law Firm

-If you were involved in an accident caused by an uninsured or under-insured motorist, contact our law office right away to discuss your case.
+If you were involved in an accident caused by an uninsured or under-insured motorist, contact our law office online right away or call us at (800) 523-6539 to discuss your case.
 The sooner you seek legal representation, the better chance you have of recovering full compensation.